Chart Color Schemes

 Coombs is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Coombs has a high level of cultural diversity, with 43.8% of its population born overseas and 48.1% speaking a language other than English at home.
-Christianity is the predominant religion in Coombs, comprising 33.7% of its population.
-Hinduism is notably overrepresented, making up 12.2% compared to the Australian Capital Territory's average of 12.7%.
+Christianity is the predominant religion in Coombs, comprising 33.7% of the population.
+Hinduism is significantly overrepresented in Coombs, making up 12.2% of the population compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity